andreasKroepelin/polylux/book/src/themes.md

 # Themes
-The `typst-slides` template also supports theming.
+The `polylux` template also supports theming.
 By default, the theme `slides-default-theme` is used.
 You can specify the use of another one in the initial `slides` statement:
 ```typ